vmware-samples/vmware-blockchain-samples/vmware-blockchain-ethereum-developer-kit/privacy/README.md

 Commands:
-config                    -- configures wallets with the privacy application. show                      -- prints information about the user managed by this wallet register <user-id>        -- requests user registration required for spending coins create-budget                   -- requests creation of a privacy budget, the amount is decided by the system. mint <amount>             -- mint the requested amount of public funds. transfer <amount> <to-user-id> -- transfers the specified amount between users. burn <amount>             -- burns the specified amount of private funds to public funds.
+config                    -- configures wallets with the privacy application. show                      -- prints information about the user managed by this wallet. register <user-id>        -- requests user registration required for spending coins. convertPublicToPrivate <amount>             -- converts the specified amount of public funds to private funds. transfer <amount> <to-user-id> -- transfers the specified amount between users. public-transfer <amount> <to-user-id> -- transfers the specified amount of public funds between users. convertPrivateToPublic <amount>             -- converts the specified amount of private funds to public funds.

 Enter command (type 'h' for commands 'Ctr-D' to quit):